rentalcustard/guardianpuz/README.md

 ## Things I'd love for this to do but haven't yet implemented

 * For non-prize crosswords, get the solution (i.e. press 'reveal all', read all the solution text.
 Does BS4 know how to javascript?)
-* Be able to fetch prize, quiptic, everyman, etc. crosswords
 * Have code that is not godawful and hacked together when I was too lazy to solve the Prize crossword, but not too lazy to do _something_.
 * Be distributed via pip
 * Have any kind of error handling at all